Learn Types of Loans and their Importance to Lenders

 By allowing customers to purchase a home without needing all the cash up front, mortgage loans are a crucial loan classification for just about all homebuyers.
 With real estate prices the way they are today, many consumers need that mortgage loan to make their dream of owning a home a reality, and the best part is that the customer gets to live in the home while they're paying off their debt.

-That means that the lender actually owns the home until the mortgage is fully paid off, and the loan itself is secured by the house in question.
-Mortgage loan lengths are commonly 10, 15, 20 or 30 years, depending on how much financing is needed, but APRs are typically low, such as 3% to 6%.
+That means that the lender owns the home until the mortgage is fully paid off, and the loan itself is secured by the house in question.
+Mortgage loan lengths are commonly 10, 15, 20, or 30 years, depending on how much financing is needed, but APRs are typically low, such as 3% to 6%.

 Consumers will need a decent credit score in the mid-600s to qualify, though they may be able to get away with a lower credit score with a government-insured loan.